Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 02, 2019

-So, rule number one as it relates to criminal defense is, keep your mouth shut.
+So, rule number one as it relates to criminal defense is to keep your mouth shut.
 Don't give any statements to the police.
 Let your attorney do the talking for you.
-You have constitutional rights.

-If you've been foolish enough to give a statement to the police, I would say nine times out of ten that statement is going to be used against you, even if you think that you've given a statement that's good and helps you.
+If you've been foolish enough to give a statement to the police, I would say nine times out of ten, that statement will be used against you, even if you think it's good and helps you.

-The second common mistake I see people make is not researching the criminal defense attorney that they're going to hire.
-Any attorney with some money — even some money from their parents or a friend or a loan — can get an ad on the internet, but that doesn't mean the person's a good attorney.
+The second common mistake I see people make is not researching the criminal defense attorney they're going to hire.
+Any attorney with some money—even some money from their parents or a friend or a loan—can get an ad on the internet, but that doesn't mean the person's a good attorney.
 You want to look at their background.

 How long have they been handling criminal cases?
-What kind of a track record do they have?
+What kind of track record do they have?
 What results do they have?
 What reviews do they have?
 And what connections do they have to the courthouse where your case is pending?
 In other words, you need to hire the right attorney.
+A competent attorney will have a strong track record, positive reviews, and a good understanding of the local legal system.

-Once you talk to the attorney, if you get a good feel for them, they've got the experience and it sound like they are familiar with the courthouse where your case is pending, then you put yourself in a pretty good position to be able to properly defend yourself.
+Once you talk to the attorney, if you get a good feel for them, if they've got the experience, and if they sound familiar with the courthouse where your case is pending, then you put yourself in a pretty good position to be able to defend yourself properly.

 Attempting to Handle Case on Their Own